Mikumikuah/Mikumikuah/README.md

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on team
 - 💬 Ask me about anything

 Languages and Tools: